Truck accident in Texas?

 - AI organized facts and flagged commercial vehicle and employer in minutes

-- Resolved for $875,000 for medical costs and lost wages
+- Resolved for $875,000 in damages and lost wages

 Delivery Truck: Multiple Parties Identified